b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 In the end we got similar numbers, reasoning, and conclusions to the one based on `abs` function.

-Unfortunately although I like my method better the `sd` and squaring/square rooting is so deeply fixed into statistics that everyone should know it.
+Although I like my method better the `sd` and squaring/square rooting is so deeply fixed into statistics that everyone should know it.

 And now a big question.